 Hit South Beach – Miami’s Energetic Heart

-Miami’s iconic beach welcomes a ton of celebrities all year-round, so don’t be surprised if you bump into your favorite actors on your stroll.
+The iconic beach is one of the things Miami is most famous for.
+It welcomes a ton of celebrities, so don’t be surprised if you bump into your favorite actors on your stroll.
 And if that doesn’t happen, hop on a boat tour that takes you around their homes.

 After you’ve had your dose of sand and famous people, you can move on to the city’s Design District – Wynwood – which is very close to South Beach.